lueck/scrapetition/README.md

 Scrapetition is written in the [Haskell](https://en.wikipedia.org/wiki/Haskell_(programming_language)) programming language.
-In order to install it, at least [Stack](https://docs.haskellstack.org/) is needed, Haskell's build tool.
+In order to install it, [Stack](https://docs.haskellstack.org/) is needed, Haskell's build tool.